Legendarytruth/Neko-Gainz/doc/sprint 3/Sprint3.md

 THEC-22: As a user I want to be able to get a reward for consecutive workouts so that I am motivated to continue exercising
-THEC-45: As a user I want to be have workouts plans tailored to my profile so I can effectively exercise THEC-52:As a user I want to do the questionnaire without potentially crashing the app by leaving a field empty
+THEC-45: As a user I want to be have workouts plans tailored to my profile so I can effectively exercise THEC-52:As a user I want to do the questionnaire without potentially crashing the app by leaving a field empty THEC-54 As a user I want to be able to change my setting without it crashing

 Team Capacity
 ------------